Hadlock Field – Portland Sea Dogs

 Home of the Maine Monster

-The Sea Dogs now compete in the AA Northeast League.
-During their time in the Eastern League, the Sea Dogs won one Eastern League championship along with five division titles.
+Over the course of their existence, the Sea Dogs won one Eastern League title along with five division titles and a half-season championship in 2022.
 Before the 2021 season, the team announced that they have signed an agreement to remain affiliated with the Boston Red Sox until 2030.

 Most of the concession stands at Hadlock Field are located underneath the grandstand on the main concourse.
 Fortunately, there are more than enough stands to handle a typical Sea Dogs crowd, meaning you shouldn’t miss much of the action when you leave your seat to get something to eat.

 The concessions menu at Hadlock Field checks all the boxes.
+While the menu doesn’t stray too far from ballpark basics, there’s enough variety to satisfy all fans.
 From Fenway Franks to the most popular item, the Sea Dog biscuit (a scoop of Gifford’s vanilla ice cream sandwiched by two chocolate chip cookies), there’s something for everyone here.
 Coca-Cola products are featured at Hadlock Field.
-If you are feeling adventurous, try a Moxie, the official state beverage of Maine.
-It’s an acquired taste that’s not for everyone.

 The gameday atmosphere at Hadlock Field is similar to many other ballparks at this level of baseball.
-A lot is going on to distract from the action on the field.
-There are contests and giveaways between every half-inning, along with entertainment throughout the game designed to keep younger and casual fans engaged.
+There is a lot going on to distract from the action on the field.
+There are contests and giveaways between every half inning, along with entertainment throughout the game designed to keep younger and casual fans engaged.

 A statue of the Sea Dogs’ mascot, Slugger the seal greets fans at the entrance to Hadlock Field.
 This is a popular spot to meet before or after the game and to pose for a picture.
 Longtime fans may notice that the Slugger statue finally got a new sign for the 2021 season.
 The actual Slugger may just be the best dancing mascot in baseball and is integral to the gameday presentation.
 Unique to Hadlock Field are the “Trash Monsters,” mascots who also serve as trash cans.
 Young fans line up to throw out their garbage into the mouths of the “monstahs” throughout the game.
 It can’t be fun to be the poor intern in that costume during the hot summer months.